Antartiko: Demographics

 Antartiko had 169 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Antartiko was populated by Slavophones.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Antartiko was populated by Slavophones.
 The Macedonian language was spoken in the village by people over 30 in public and private settings.
 Children understood the language, but mostly did not use it.

 Many people emigrated to Canada, the United States and Australia.
-Nowadays, according to the 2011 Greek census, the population of the village is no more than 90.
+Nowadays, according to the 2021 Greek census, the population of the village is no more than 69.
 In more recent decades, the area has seen an increase in illegal immigration from Albania, as the border is close by.
 The main industry of the area for a long time was farming, and a main road only connected the village with Florina in the last 50 years or so.